 How often are political districts redrawn?

 The boundaries of congressional and legislative political districts are redrawn in a process called redistricting that happens every ten years, following the release of updated U.S. Census figures.
 Historically, redistricting for U.S. House of Representatives, State Assembly and State Senate districts is conducted in California by the state legislature.
-In 2011, for the first time a new Citizens Redistricting Commission drew California legislative district lines.
+In 2011, for the first time a new Citizens Redistricting Commission drew California legislative district lines and again drew new lines in 2021.
 CVF's archived Redistricting Reform page provides additional information about this important change.

 Do I have to join a political party?

 On the voter registration form, you will be asked if you want to choose a political party preference.
 There are a number of qualified political parties in California.
 You may choose one of these parties or you may choose to be unaffiliated with any party.
 You may also select "Other" and designate a political party that is not an official party in California (meaning it has not reached the threshold of required number of party members to be considered an official party).

 Voters who wish to register independent of a party must select "No, I do not want to choose a political party preference" when registering to vote.
 If you select "American Independent Party" you will be registered with a politial party and will not be registered as an indepedent.